NuevoFoundation/workshops/content/english/ml-machine-learning/01-regression.md

 |:--:|
 |Regression|

-When we apply regression, we need to come up with a matematical model that is able to fit the regression.
+When we apply regression, we need to come up with a mathematical model that can fit the regression.

 ## Example 1: Predicting the Weather Temperature
 For example, say you need to predict the temperature of a place.
 What do you need?